JessicaStefan/finance-project/README.md

 Final project for ItSchool course, Python - Intro To Programming.

-This project is a web server that allows u to keep track of your different financial assets.
+This project is a webserver with a REST API for keeping track of your different financial assets, stocks & crypto, and see/compare their evolution.

 For Windows, steps to deploy: